 First and foremost, we create value for our shareholders through our core business and not via risky financial investments.

-The objective of Topdanmark’s dividend distribution policy is to distribute excess capital to its shareholders.
+The objective of Topdanmark’s dividend policy is to distribute excess capital to its shareholders.

 Topdanmark has a disciplined approach to capital, thus capital that is not necessary to maintain operations will be distributed to the shareholders and accumulation of unnecessary excess capital will be avoided.

-Topdanmark’s Board of Directors has adopted a dividend distribution policy according to which dividend distribution will take place via annual distribution of dividends.
-Distribution of dividends will take place immediately after the AGM.
+Topdanmark’s Board of Directors has adopted a dividend policy according to which dividend distribution will take place via annual distribution of dividends.
+Distribution of dividends will take place immediately after the annual general meeting.

-The dividends will correspond to a payout ratio of at least 70%.
+The dividends will correspond to a payout ratio of minimum 70%.

-Given Topdanmark’s solid own funds, the Board of Directors will recommend to the AGM that a distribution of an ordinary dividend of DKK 1,035m from this year’s profit of DKK 1,124m will take place, representing a pay-out ratio of 92.1.
+Given Topdanmark’s solid own funds, the Board of Directors recommended to the AGM that a distribution of an ordinary dividend of DKK 1,035m from this year’s profit of DKK 1,124m will take place, representing a pay-out ratio of 92.1.

 In order to comply with the Danish FSA’s recommendation of 18 December 2020 on continued prudence in relation to financial companies’ capital distribution, Topdanmark has applied caution when determining the recommended distribution of dividend, and has, as a precautionary measure, secured that the pay-out ratio is kept below Topdanmark’s customary pay-out level, and that Topdanmark’s conservative capital base is maintained.